cguintob/BTL_humidity_code/README.md

 ## OVERVIEW
-This is a side-project of the BTL research and development project.
+This project supports the Barrel Timing Layer (BTL) assembly project.
 The aim is to measure the relative humidity and temperature in the assembly rooms where sensor modules (SMs) are being cured to understand better these environments and ensure that our SMs are of optimal quality.